Chapter 2, § 210: Representation under the CJA

-(d) A Model Criminal Justice Act Plan (Model Plan) is included as Appx 2A.
+(d) A Model Plan for Implementation and Administration of the Criminal Justice Act (Model Plan) is included as Appx 2A.

 (a) Each district plan must include a provision for private attorneys.
 "Private attorneys shall be appointed in a substantial proportion of the cases."
 See: 18 U.S.C. § 3006A(a)(3).

 (b) The district plan may include, in addition to a provision for private attorneys, either of the following or both: